Convergence, concentration and critical mass phenomena in a model of cell motion with boundary signal production: Proof of Theorem

-\item[(ii)] If in addition $c_0\not\equiv 0$, then $c>0$ in $(\Omega\cup\Gamma)\times(0,T^*)$. \end{itemize} \end{lemm}
+\item[(ii)] If in addition $c_0\not\equiv 0$, then $c>0$ in $(\Omega\cup\Gamma)\times(0,T)$. \end{itemize} \end{lemm}

-\begin{proof} (i) We use a Stampacchia type argument similarly as in, e.g., [QS, Proposition 52.8 and Remark 52.9].
-Note that $A(t)$ is bounded on $[0,T]$ owing to our assumptions.
+\begin{proof} (i) We use a Stampacchia type argument similarly as in, e.g., \cite[Proposition 52.8 and Remark 52.9]{QSb}.
+Recalling the notation \eqref{NewRepres2}, we note that $A(t)$ is bounded on $[0,T]$ owing to our assumptions.
 Set $c_-=\max(-c,0)$.
-Multiplying the PDE in \eqref{pbmP} by $-c_-$, integrating by parts and using the boundary conditions, we obtain, for all $t\in(0,T]$,
+Multiplying the PDE in \eqref{pbmP} by $-c_-$, integrating by parts and using the boundary conditions, we obtain, for a.e.~$t\in(0,T)$,